 Community Action purchased properties in the Merrill Neighborhood, and utilized their Fresh Start Program participants to rehab the properties.
 Fresh Start is a program for troubled youth that assists them in obtaining a GED while learning construction skills.
-One house was completed in 2009 and is currently for sale.
+Two houses were completed in 2010 and is currently for sale.

-A new neighborhood group has formed in the Merrill Neighborhood focused around Porter Avenue related to crime and code enforcement issues.
-The Police Department attended many of their meetings during 2009.
+There are two neighborhood groups active in the Merrill Neighborhood; the Porter Avenue Watch Group and the Merrill Revitalization Group that focus on crime and code enforcement issues.
+The Police Department attended many of meetings for both groups during 2010 and Community Action Inc. is involved in the Merrill Revitalization Group.